Jason Chan

 Bio

-Jason Chan is a PhD candidate (ABD) in modern Chinese history at Harvard University.
+Jason Chan is a PhD candidate at Harvard University’s History Department, with a secondary field in History of Science.
 He is researching the history of cold, arid, and high-altitude environments and sciences in the People’s Republic of China, in particular the history of glaciology and permafrost science on the Tibetan Plateau.
-More broadly, he is interested in the environmental history of modern China and Central Eurasia, the history of earth sciences in twentieth-century China and the Soviet Union, and the history of extreme environments and disasters.
+More broadly, he is interested in the environmental history of modern China and Central Eurasia, the history of earth sciences in modern China and the Soviet Union, and polar history.